 [mla_gallery] shortcode supports almost all of the query flexibility provided by the WP_Query class.
-You can find complete documentation in the Other Notes section.
+You can find complete documentation in the Settings/Media Library Assistant Documentation tab.

 [mla_gallery] shortcode supports all MIME types when you add the post_mime_type parameter to your query.
 You can build a gallery of your PDF documents, plain text files and other attachments.
-You can mix images and other MIME types in the same gallery, too; check out the documentation.
+You can mix images and other MIME types in the same gallery, too.

 No; that's a structural limitation of the WordPress database.
 However, you can use Categories, Tags and custom taxonomies to organize your images and associate them with posts and pages in any way you like.
 The

 Yes!
 You can activate or deactivate support for Categories and Tags at any time by visiting the Media Library Assistant Settings page.